digitallyinduced/ihp/UPGRADE.md

     direnv allow
     ```

+    This will take some time, as all your packages are now being built.
-    Now you can start your project with `devenv up`.
+    Finally, you can start your project with `devenv up`.

 # Upgrade to 1.0.1 from 1.0.0